kararei/tp/docs/UserGuide.md

 * `addContact n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `addContact n/XYZ Restaurant e/xyz_cuisine@example.com a/XYZ Street p/67654321 t/service nts/Serves western cuisine`
 * `addContact n/Betty's Gift Shop e/betty_biz@example.com a/Sunshine Street 3 p/67654321 t/service t/customer`

-### Editing a contact : `editContact`

-Edits an existing contact in the address book.

-Format: `editContact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]… [nts/NOTE]​`

-* Edits the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** 1, 2, 3, …​
-* Email must be unique across all contacts.
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-* You can remove all the contact's tags by typing `t/` without specifying any tags after it.
-* You can remove all the contact's notes by typing `nts/` without specifying anything after it.

-Examples:
-*  `editContact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `editContact 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

-### Deleting a contact : `deleteContact`

-Deletes the specified contact from the address book.

-Format: `deleteContact INDEX`

-* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `listContact` followed by `deleteContact 2` deletes the 2nd contact in the address book.
-* `find Betsy` followed by `deleteContact 1` deletes the 1st contact in the results of the `find` command.

-### Listing all trips : `listTrip`

-Shows a list of all trips in the trip book.

-Format: `listTrip [DATE]`

-* Without specifying the optional parameter, all trips will be displayed.
-* By specifying the `[DATE]` parameter, only trips on that specific date will be displayed.
-* The date should be in the format of D/M/YYYY.

 ### Adding a trip : `addTrip`